| 2465 Kiel Way, Kiel Ranch Historic Park -- North Las Vegas |

 In the late 1950's, business declined and the ranch was sold.
 In 1976, 26 acres of the original ranch were purchased jointly by the City of North Las Vegas and its Bicentennial Committee as a historic project.

 Yep.
-It really is that hard to spot!
+It really was that hard to spot!
+This was taken upon my original conquering in 2009 before its upgrade.

 Have you been to this marker?
 Tell us all about it here!